Kaur-mahar/Programming-Patterns---Webkul/README.md

 <hr>

-- this repository is for making patterns using C programming and Python language asked in various interviews.
+- this repository is for making patterns using C programming, Java, JavaScript and Python language asked in various interviews.

 ## Notice